ahmad-moussawi/pgutils/README.md

 ## iOS note
 - Add the following flag `-fno-objc-arc` to `KeychainItemWrapper.m` and `DeviceManager.m` (Build Phases >> Compile Sources Section)
 - Add the `Security.framework` (Project settings >> Linked Frameworks and Libraries section)
-- Change the APP_ID to something unique, i.e. the bundle id in `PGUtils.m` Line 25

 ## Copyright
 This plugin is developed By [FOO](http://foo.mobi), all copyright are reserved.